asterisk-icon

 Why is an org chart important?

-A well-designed and accessible org chart is used to add transparency and accountability to company structure and processes.
+A well-designed org chart creates transparency and accountability by showing company structure.
 It can also increase productivity and collaboration among employees.

 An org chart should be helpful to all members of an organization.
 Here are a few use cases:

-• New employees have a clear overview of the company’s departments, teams, projects, and reporting structures from the moment of their onboarding
+• New employees get an overview of the company’s departments, teams, projects, and reporting structures.

-• Strategists can spot areas of miscommunication and ambiguous divisional lines, making laying out roadmaps easier
+• Strategists can spot areas where communication suffers and ambiguous divisional lines, making laying out roadmaps easier

 • Project managers can navigate complex company structures and approach project planning with ease